PlayGotm/docs/src/docs/lobby.md

 # Fetch lobbies

-Before you can join the lobby you must fetch it by calling [GotmLobbyFetch.first](/docs/api-reference#gotmlobbyfetch-first).
+Before you can join the lobby you must fetch it by calling `GotmLobbyFetch.first`.
 This call is asynchronous, which means that you must use [yield](https://docs.godotengine.org/en/stable/getting_started/scripting/gdscript/gdscript_basics.html?#coroutines-with-yield) to retrieve its return value.

 ###### Get lobbies with GotmLobbyFetch